flaviuspetruca/tshirtApp/README.md

 SignIn Register Cart components.
 Cart items are stored in the localStorage for limiting requests to the API.

-#### More work to be done on styling and remove some bugs when authenticated, implement Add to Cart only if user is logged in.
+#### More work to be done on styling and remove some bugs when authenticated.